-Our faculty is dedicated to providing residents and fellows with a comprehensive educational experience during their time at Columbia Radiology.
+Our faculty is dedicated to providing residents and fellows with a comprehensive educational experience.
 Many faculty members are leaders in their specialties, as evidenced by their large body of publications and their frequent presence at national and international conferences.
 This expertise is manifested in the teaching of our residents both at the workstation during readout sessions and during daily resident conferences.

 Residents interested in a particular subspecialty have many opportunities to work closely with our faculty on a variety of research projects, with the goal of presenting at conferences and ultimately publishing.

-PGY-3 residents take independent overnight weekend day call.
+PGY-3 residents take independent, overnight weekend call.
 Senior residents have a more advanced curriculum, including PET/CT, cardiac imaging, and MRI/vascular imaging.
 Research rotations are also scheduled to allow residents to continue scholarly projects, many of which have resulted in publications and presentations at national conferences.

-With the ABR Core Examination now scheduled to be taken by residents at the end of the third year of radiology training, our PGY-4 schedule has been changed to reflect this new timeline.
-All PGY-4 residents attend the AIRP 4-week course in Silver Spring, MD, either in the fall (September) or late winter/early spring (February/March).
+With the ABR Core Examination now scheduled to be taken by residents at the end of the third year of radiology training, our PGY-4 schedule reflects this new timeline.
+All PGY-4 residents attend the American Institute for Radiologic Pathology (AIRP) four-week course in Silver Spring, MD, either in the fall (September) or late winter/early spring (February/March).
 PGY-4 residents also attend the Huda Physics course and have the option to attend one of several week-long radiology review courses (Duke, UCSF, UCSD) in the spring.

 The PGY-5 year provides residents with an opportunity to spend more time in a discipline of their choosing via mini-fellowships and research.